-This guide for applicants outlines the details for the call for proposals in 2020, with minor modifications compared to the previous call for proposals (2018).
-In short, these modifications include an update of the guiding principles (amount of the grants was increased, themes for 2020 were selected) and minor changes to the terms and conditions (addition of the right to publish in a higher ranked journal and the requirement to inform ESHRE of publications after agreement is closed; it is no longer needed for investigators (if employees) to sign the agreement).
+This guide for applicants outlines the details for the call for proposals in August 2020, with minor modifications compared to the previous call for proposals (January 2020).
 An updated version will be published with the publication of the future calls for proposals.
-The reference version will always be available on the ESHRE website, as will all previous versions (in the archive section).
+The reference version will always be available on the ESHRE website.